Reasons for BitLocker Recovery Prompt: Query the number of BitLocker recovery request

 BitLocker Recovery Key restores access to a BitLocker-protected device when locked.
 Since I administer BitLocker via MBAM, I can save the recovery keys to the MBAM Database and Active Directory.
-In this guide, you will learn the various Reasons for BitLocker Recovery Mode Prompt.
-I have written tons of articles on MBAM/BitLocker, and I urge you to please take a look at them: How to enable BitLocker AES-XTX 256 Encryption Method, how to correctly disable Microsoft BitLocker Administration and Monitoring encrypted devices.
-Refer to these articles for more information: Why does MBAM not automatically re-encrypt MBAM or Bitlocker-protected devices, Understanding Microsoft BitLocker Administration and Monitoring Roles, how to Solve the error “Group Policy Settings for BitLocker Startup Options are in Conflict and cannot be applied”, and detailed steps to troubleshoot and fix System Partition not available or large enough [Part 2].
+In this guide, you will learn the various Reasons for BitLocker Recovery Prompt: Query the number of BitLocker recovery key requests.
+I have written tons of articles on MBAM/BitLocker.
+I urge you to please take a look at them: How to enable BitLocker AES-XTX 256 Encryption Method.
+And how to correctly disable Microsoft BitLocker Administration and Monitoring encrypted devices.

 In theory, there are numerous reasons why this window (BitLocker recovery) might be prompted.
 You will have to troubleshoot specifically to pinpoint what could have happened in your case.